 The Fukuda Fields in winter

-Right now, December 2021, there is a small Christmas illumination display in one of the paddy fields in the Fukuda area of Kawagoe.
+Right now, December 2021, there is a small Christmas winter lights display in one of the paddy fields in the Fukuda area of Kawagoe.
 It is beside the Akagi Shrine, in front of a farm house.
 Although not very big, it is one that kids really appreciate as it has several moving parts.
 There are at least two trains, including a Thomas the Tank Engine train, that move around the track.
 There is a flying Santa Claus.
 In addition, there is a Santa Claus that climbs up and down a chimney.
 They are timed to light up at different times illustrating different scenes.
 Furthermore, on the quarter hour, music plays.
 It is definitely one to bring small children to, if you live in the area.

 Autumn at the Fukuda Fields

 Around the end of September you can see both sunflowers and red spider lilies in the Fukuda area of Kawagoe.
 These sunflower fields are not as large as the sunflower fields in the Isanuma area of Kawagoe.
 But there are two different fields.
 Moreover, one is backdropped by red spider lilies.
 So if you want to see sunflowers and spider lilies growing together, this is a place to bookmark for future reference.
 Unfortunately this year, 2021, due to the State of Emergency, Kawagoe City did not mow the grass and wild growth on the embankments in early September, like they normally do.
 So when the spider lilies arrived you couldn’t see the red spider lilies due to the overgrowth.
-You can kind of make them out in the below photo:
+You can kind of make them out in the photo above.

 In addition, the Kawagoe Satoyama Initiative put up scarecrows in autumn every year.
 Once upon a time, it was a large display by the old Toysrus on route 254, but they stopped doing that when the Toysrus was closed.
 Now it is only a small display, by the Fukuda flower garden.
 Which is also very small, with an equally small – but quaint – cosmos flower display in Autumn.
 The scarecrow display is about a 3 minute walk from the sunflowers.
+On the scarecrow of the featured photo at the top of the post during September 2022 says “welcome to Fukuda-chu”.
+Fukuda chu is the name of a Junior High School in Kawagoe!

 Summer at the Fukuda Fields in Kawagoe